 Preliminary Recommendations

-As noted in the Preamble, the Work Track 5 Supplemental Report does not contain a “Statement of level of consensus for the recommendations presented in the Initial Report.
-In addition, in some circumstances, the WT did not reach agreement on preliminary recommendations and instead, provided options for consideration and/or questions to seek input for further deliberations.
+As noted in the Preamble, the Work Track 5 Supplemental Report does not contain a “Statement of level of consensus” for the recommendations presented in the Initial Report.
+In addition, in some circumstances, the WT did not reach agreement on preliminary recommendations and instead, has provided options for consideration and/or questions to seek input for further deliberations.
 Similar to the Initial Report, rather than including the set of preliminary recommendations, options, and questions in the Executive Summary, they will be made available in a table in Annex [??].